Supporting Aboriginal students

-Personalised Learning Plans are now called Personalised Learning Pathways.
+Personalised Learning Plans are now called Personalised Learning Pathways (PLPs).
 The change in name does not alter their intent or the processes involved in ensuring their effective development and implementation.

 PLPs are an effective tool for increasing Aboriginal student engagement.
-They have the potential to support improved learning outcomes and educational aspirations when they are developed in genuine partnership with Aboriginal students, their parents or carers and teachers.
-They can be customised by each school and Aboriginal community to meet local needs and contexts.
+They have the potential to improve learning outcomes and educational aspirations when they're developed in genuine partnership with Aboriginal students, their parents or carers and teachers.
+PLPs be customised by each school and Aboriginal community to meet local needs and contexts.

 Working with Aboriginal Communities

-This easy to read and colourful series of booklets help Aboriginal families, parents and carers with parenting tips and family information to help grow strong healthy kids.
+This easy to read and colourful series of booklets offers parenting and caring tips and information to help Aboriginal families foster strong, healthy kids.

 The booklets have been written in collaboration with different Aboriginal communities to ensure that they reflect the different Aboriginal languages in NSW and also include photos of Aboriginal families local to the regions.